 When it comes to modern strategy development, the extent to which innovation will be utilized (and the types and locus of innovation which will be leveraged) to reach and surpass organisational objectives needs to be baked into the strategy.
 Just as some years ago, Roger Martin observed that a high-quality strategy can’t be a shopping list of hopes, dreams and desired states without the key execution elements being embedded, it is now clear that innovation must also be embedded at the strategy level.

 The work we have been doing in this area is genuinely exciting; some astonishingly elegant strategies have been developed, and the relevance of each element of the strategy has cascaded all the way down to frontline employees in ways previously never seen.
 Results show immediate and tangible benefits of this approach (which also boasts the benefit of engaging staff in ways previously deemed to be impossible).

 So, as usual, we need a lot more than a quick blog post to do such an important topic justice, but to at least get you started, here are 3 ‘don’ts’ which will help you to avoid the Innovation Strategy Trap:

-If you would like to discuss how we can help you develop a modern strategy which embeds innovation and which will resonate throughout your organisation, you only need to touch base with us and between me and Chris, you’ll never shut us up! firstname.lastname@example.org or email@example.com.
+If you would like to discuss how we can help you develop a modern strategy which embeds innovation and which will resonate throughout your organisation, you only need to touch base with us and between me and Astrid, you’ll never shut us up! email@example.com or firstname.lastname@example.org.
 It’s also worth noting that embedding innovation at the strategy level will have a far bigger impact on your culture than trying to copy some of Google’s cultural artefacts and telling people it’s “safe to fail!”
-But I’ll leave that one for our Organisational Psychologist to explain! firstname.lastname@example.org.
+But I’ll leave that one for our Organisational Psychologist to explain! email@example.com.